5 Steps for Selecting the Right ERP System for Your Business

 • Sales

-The internal sponsors should be aligned with big-picture business goals, favor digital innovation, and be willing to be held accountable for adoption within their departments.
-Each business area will provide a unique angle on their pain points, essential needs, and future needs.
-Considering the needs of your teams can take time early on in the process, but it can save time, resources, and frustrations in the long term.
+Internal sponsors should be aligned with big-picture business goals, favor digital innovation, and be willing to be held accountable for adoption within their departments.
+Internal sponsors also can help clarify the factors to consider when choosing an ERP system, including department-specific workflows, reporting needs, training requirements, integration points, and the level of change each team can realistically support.
+Considering the needs of teams can take time early in the process, but in the long term, it can actually save time as well as resources and frustration.

 • Industry experience.
 What ERP vendors are widely used in our industry?
 What degree of expertise do they have specific to our industry?